bgerp/ztm/README.md

 ## Compatible Hardware

-- Neuron S/M/L serias.
+- Neuron S/M/L series.

-Note: Any other hardware will be suported on demand.
-If any other hardware is needed to be suported there is a speciffic HAL that enables that.
+Note: Any other hardware will be supported on demand.
+If any other hardware is needed to be supported there is a specific HAL that enables that.

 ## License